xavierlesa/raspy/README.md

       - "53:53/tcp"
       - "53:53/udp"
       - "67:67/udp" # Only required if you are using Pi-hole as your DHCP server
-      - "80:80/tcp"
+      - "8080:80/tcp"
     environment:
       TZ: 'America/Argentina/Buenos_Aires'
-      # WEBPASSWORD: 'set a secure password here or it will be random'
+      WEBPASSWORD: 'PoneUnPass!' # 'set a secure password here or it will be random'
     # Volumes store your data between container upgrades
     volumes:
       - './etc-pihole:/etc/pihole'